-I first heard about Chernivtsi (see map, below) back in the 1980s, when I was living in Vienna and working as a journalist there.
-I still have memories of conversations with friends from those days about what a beacon of Viennese civility the city -- known as “Czernowitz” -- once was in the 19th and early-20th centuries, under the old Austrian and Austro-Hungarian empires.
+I first heard about Chernivtsi (Czernowitz) in the 1980s when I was living in Vienna.
+I still have memories of conversations with friends from those days about what a beacon of Viennese civility the city once was in the 19th and early-20th centuries under the old Austrian and Austro-Hungarian empires.

 With its diverse, multiethnic population, mixing Ruthenians, Romanians, Poles, Jews and German-speakers, Czernowitz was a microcosm of the empire itself.
-Austrian Emperor Franz-Joseph I was determined to bestow all of the trappings of a provincial capital, approving construction of a grand German-speaking university (the Franz-Josephs-Universität) in 1875 and an opulent German theater, which was designed by the renowned Viennese architectural duo Fellner and Helmer, in 1905.
+Austrian Emperor Franz-Joseph I was determined to bestow the trappings of a provincial capital, approving construction of a grand German-speaking university (the Franz-Josephs-Universität) in 1875 and an opulent German theater, designed by the renowned Viennese architectural duo of Fellner and Helmer, in 1905.

 Both buildings are still standing, and though they’ve gone through several iterations since those days -- as the city fell under periods of Romanian, Soviet and, now, Ukrainian rule -- they serve as useful mnemonic devices for recalling the city’s cultural origins.
-Emperor Franz-Joseph was probably simply marking his turf against the possible encroachment of rivals Prussia and Tsarist Russia (and clearly not everything he or the Austrians did was positive), but the scale of both buildings shows the empire’s serious commitment.
+Emperor Franz-Joseph was obviously marking his turf against the possible encroachment of rivals Prussia and Tsarist Russia (and clearly not everything he or the Austrians did was positive), but the scale of both buildings shows the empire’s serious commitment to the city and region.
 The university complex is especially impressive, the work -- coincidentally -- of a Czech architect, Josef Hlávka, and now a Unesco World Heritage site.

-Chernivtsi also has some serious linguistic street cred.
-Romania’s best-known Romantic poet Mihai Eminescu (1850-89) attended high school in the city, while the famous Romanian-Jewish poet, Paul Celan, was born here in 1920.
-Celan would go on to lose both parents in the Holocaust to Romanian-run camps in Transnistria, and his most famous work, the “Todesfuge” (Fugue of Death), was an attempt -- through rhythm and imagery -- to describe life in an extermination camp.
+Czernowitz also has some serious linguistic street cred.
+Romania’s best-known Romantic poet, Mihai Eminescu (1850-89), attended high school in the city, while the famous Romanian-Jewish poet, Paul Celan, was born here in 1920.
+Celan would go on to lose both parents in the Holocaust to Romanian-run camps in Transnistria, and his most famous work, the “Todesfuge” (Fugue of Death), was an attempt to describe life in an extermination camp through rhythm and imagery.
 After bouncing around Romania and Vienna after the war, Celan settled in Paris, where his poetry gained a wider audience.
 Like so many other writers whose lives were directly touched by the Holocaust (Tadeusz Borowski and Primo Levi come to mind), Celan eventually committed suicide, in 1970, by throwing himself into the Seine.

-It’s not widely known -- and not even very widely acknowledged in Romania -- but the Romanian government, from 1940-44, was a willing participant in the Holocaust, working alongside Nazi Germany in killing Jews and expropriating their property.
+It’s still not widely acknowledged in Romania, but the Romanian government was a willing participant in the Holocaust, working alongside Nazi Germany in killing Jews and expropriating their property.

-It was a caustic mix that ended up costing the lives of up to 400,000 Jews in Romanian-controlled areas during the war, according to Yad Vashem.
-The atrocities included the mass murder of Jews living in the provinces of Bessarabia and Bukovina, as well as the killing of thousands of Jews in the Romanian city of Iași and the Romanian-controlled city of Odessa, Ukraine; and at least tens of thousands, like Paul Celan’s parents, who died in extermination camps in faraway Transnistria (now nominally part of the Republic of Moldova).
+It was this caustic mix that ended up costing the lives of up to 400,000 Jews in Romanian-controlled areas during the war, according to Yad Vashem.
+The atrocities included the mass murder of Jews living in the provinces of Bessarabia and Bukovina, as well as the killing of thousands of Jews in the Romanian city of Iași and the Romanian-controlled city of Odessa, Ukraine.
+At least tens of thousands more, like Paul Celan’s parents, died in extermination camps in faraway Transnistria (now nominally part of Moldova).

-In Chernivtsi/Cernăuți, the story went as follows: After the end of World War I in 1918 and the collapse of Austria-Hungary, the area around Chernivtsi -- Northern Bukovina -- was awarded to Romania.
-This wasn’t such a stretch as Romania had longstanding cultural and historic ties to the region dating back to the 14th century; though in the decades immediately following World War I, Romanians made up only around a quarter of Chernivtsi’s 112,000 people.
+In Chernivtsi/Cernăuți, the story went as follows: After World War I and the collapse of Austria-Hungary, the area around Chernivtsi -- Northern Bukovina -- was awarded to Romania.
+This wasn’t such a stretch as Romania had longstanding cultural and historic ties dating back to the 14th century; though in the decades immediately after the war, Romanians made up only a quarter of Chernivtsi’s 112,000 people.
 Jews constituted the biggest group, at least 27%, according to the 1930 census.
-This was followed by Romanians, Germans, Ukrainians and Poles.
+Other large groups included Germans, Ukrainians and Poles.

 When Nazi-Germany invaded Poland in 1939 to start World War II, the Soviet Union used the invasion as a pretext to occupy Northern Bukovina, including Chernivtsi.
 Romania tragically joined forces with Hitler in 1940.
-When the Germans attacked the Soviet Union in June 1941, they and their Romanian allies quickly overran Northern Bukovina (and Chernivtsi).
-The Germans arrived in the city in early July and transferred control of the area back to Romania.
+When the Germans attacked the Soviet Union in June 1941, the Nazis and their Romanian allies quickly overran Northern Bukovina (and Chernivtsi).
+The Germans arrived in the city in early July of that year and transferred control of the area back to Romania.

 Amid this unfolding tragedy, there is an Oskar Schindler-like story in Chernivtsi that isn’t widely known outside the city – and might serve as a more positive way to finish up this part of the story.

 Synagogue street was the most crowded part of the old ghetto, and today you can still see the surviving Grand Synagogue (at no. 31) and a view toward the old Jewish hospital (now abandoned) through a gate nearby.
 The city still has one functioning synagogue, a relatively small, attractive building not far away on Luk'yana Kobylytsi street.
 The main synagogue, a grand Moorish-Revival building from 1873, is located closer to the center on today’s Universytets'ka St (no. 10).
-It was damaged in World War II and later converted to a movie theater, a role it still has today (“Kinogoga” as it’s sometimes ironically called).
+It was damaged in World War II and later converted to a movie theater (“Kinogoga” as it’s sometimes ironically called).